 Clinics run primarily for those already set up in the industry, who want recognition for what they have been doing.
 However, those starting out as instructors/guides/trainers also benefit from a clinic, as they discover tried and tested systems of managing horses and people, and how to be effective in keeping their clients safe and happy while teaching them skills.

-Everyone, including those who run our clinics, benefit from the 4 days of networking, sharing ideas, and seeing how others deal with the universal problems of teaching horse riding and managing riders and horses.
+Everyone, including those who run our clinics, benefit from up to 5 days of networking (the length of the clinic depends on the qualifications you need), sharing ideas, and seeing how others deal with the universal problems of teaching horse riding and managing riders and horses.

 What do clinics cover?

 Clinics are practical, ‘hands on’ processes which cover everything from a client approaching a horse, the first mount (or first interactions with horses for those only doing groundwork), managing an individual or group of clients for their first time on or near a horse, and teaching the basics, through to teaching groups more complex skills effectively, as well as covering more advanced theory levels in all disciplines.